Jannyboy11/DoubleDoors/README.md

 Opens adjacent doors and trapdoors of the same type!

+Do you like this plugin?
+Then please leave a review on [MC-Foundry](https://mc-foundry.com/p/doubledoors) or [SpigotMC](https://www.spigotmc.org/resources/doubledoors.138999/)!

 ## Features

 - Opens adjacent doors and trapdoors of the same type on player interaction.
 - Powers adjacent doors and trapdoors of the type on redstone power change.
 - Fires events for compatibility with protection plugins.
+- Compatible with Minecraft 1.15.2 and up, Java 11 and up.

 ## Compiling

-Prerequisites: JDK 11 or higher, Apache Maven.
+Prerequisites: JDK 25 or higher, Apache Maven.

 Then run `mvn package` to build the plugin .jar file.